lildwagz/myWebPersonal/content/authors/admin/_index.md

     awarder: cisco
     icon: cisco
     summary: |
-        Describe the tactics, techniques and procedures used by cyber criminals; Describe the principles of confidentiality, integrity, and availability as they relate to data states and cybersecurity countermeasures;Describe technologies, products and procedures used to protect confidentiality, ensure integrity and provide high availability.
-Explain how cybersecurity professionals use technologies, processes and procedures to defend all components of the network.Explain the purpose of laws related to cybersecurity.
+        - Describe the tactics, techniques and procedures used by cyber criminals
+        - Describe the principles of confidentiality, integrity, and availability as they relate to data states and cybersecurity countermeasures
+        - Describe technologies, products and procedures used to protect confidentiality, ensure integrity and provide high availability.
+        - Explain how cybersecurity professionals use technologies, processes and procedures to defend all components of the network.
+        - Explain the purpose of laws related to cybersecurity.
   - title: Pcap Programming  Essential In Python
     url: https://www.edx.org/professional-certificate/uc-berkeleyx-blockchain-fundamentals
     date: '2020-05-15'